casiana2075/Endava_PracticalTest/README.md

 - **Owner** — a person who owns cars.
 - **Car** — a vehicle associated with one Owner at a time (current design uses a simple `owner_id` on the `CAR` table).
 - **InsurancePolicy** — a policy attached to a specific car and valid within a date interval `[startDate, endDate]` (inclusive).
 At most one policy may be **active** on a given date for a given car (not enforced yet).
+- **InsuranceClaim** — a record of a claim made against a car, including the date, description, and amount of the claim.

 Implemented features:
 - List all cars with their owners.
 - Check if a policy is active for a car on a given date.
+- **Register an insurance claim for a car** (new: associates a claim with a car, including date, description, and amount).
+- **Retrieve the history of a car** (new: lists all policies and claims for a car in chronological order, regardless of owner).

 ## 4) Database Tables (Current & Proposed)